Surgical Assistant vs. Technician

-Learn about a surgical assistant’s responsibilities in the operating room vs. those of a surgical tech.
+Learn about a surgical assistant vs. technician responsibilities in the operating room and on the ward.

 What is a Surgical Assistant?